FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ## Motivation
-This package estimates factor models on "long" datasets where each row represents an observation.
+This package estimates factor models on "long" datasets, where each row represents an observation.

-I'll use the term "panels" to refer to these long datasets, and id x time to refer to the two dimensions of the factor structure - it corresponds to the pair variable x observation in PCA and the pair user x movie in recommandation problems.
+I'll use the term "panels" to refer to these long datasets, and id x time to refer to the two dimensions of the factor structure - corresponding to the pair variable x observation in PCA and the pair user x movie in recommandation problems.

-This packages estimates factor models by directly minimizing the sum of residuals.
+The idea is to directly minimize the sum of residuals.
 This yields four main benefits compared to a traditional eigenvalue decomposition:

 1. estimate unbalanced panels, i.e. with missing (id x time) observations.
+	An alternative would be the EM algorithm, which replaces iteratively missing values by the predicted values from the factor model until convergence.
+In my experience however, the EM algorithm is generally slower to converge.

 2. estimate weighted factor models, where weights are not constant within id or time